ExaESM-WP4/Containers-for-Scientific-Computing/06_singularity.md

 You don't actually need to have Singularity installed on your system to build Singularity containers.
 Having Docker installed you can:

-* pull a dockerized Singularity (thanks community!)
+* pull a dockerized Singularity (thanks Docker and Singularity community!)
 * do the Singularity build directly from your local Docker registry
 * transfer the Singularity image file to the target system